TeamREPENTOGON/REPENTOGON/documentation/docs/RoomTransition.md

 # Class "RoomTransition"

 ???+ info
-    You can get this class by using the GetTransitionMode global table.
+    You can get this class by using the RoomTransition global table.
     ???+ example "Example Code"
         ```lua
         local tmode = RoomTransition.GetTransitionMode ()